MikeSchapp/LambdaLayersDemo/README.md

 (Must have access to both s3 and lambda for this to work)

 Steps to use:
 1) zip_layer to properly setup the zipfile (If not already zipped).
-It takes the file path, and the programming language as a parameter.
+It takes the file path, and runtime identifier as a parameter.
+    See https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html for valid identifiers.

-        session.zip_layer("File Path", "python")
+        session.zip_layer("File Path", "python3.7")

 2) set_zip to set the zip path